 Business Cards: Beyond the Aesthetics

-While business cards are used all over the world, exchanging them can be different depending on where you are.
-Some countries observe business card etiquette and it differs from place to place.
+While business cards are used worldwide, exchanging them can differ depending on where you are.
+Some countries observe business card etiquette, which differs from place to place.

 Here are a few interesting facts on how people exchange business cards in other countries: